South Core, Toronto: Travel and transit

-Union Station is one of the busiest commuter hubs in Canada and sees tens of thousands of commuters pass through every day.
+Union Station is Canada's busiest railway station and, with nearly 200,000 passengers per day, is the second busiest station in North America, behind New York City's Penn Station.

 The Metrolinx Union Pearson Express provides transportation between Toronto Pearson airport and Union Station by rail.

 Union Station Bus Terminal is also located within the South Core and provides transit connections from the area to the rest of the Greater Toronto Area.